gissuifeng/Cultural-Similarity/README.md

 Toolbox description:

 This is an ArcGIS Pro tool based on the python language.
-It is suitable for ArcGIS Pro 2.6 and above.
+It is suitable for ArcGIS Pro 2.6 and later.
 It is used to calculate the cultural distance between regions and serves as the research basis for Cultural Semantic Similarity Flow.
 The toolbox in ArcGIS pro is shown below.

 ![image](https://github.com/gissuifeng/Cultural-Similarity/blob/main/Toolbox%20Description.png)